scribe-security/docs/docs/signVerify.md

 Without access to the signed attestation there is nothing to verify against.

 The command to verify something is logically named `verify`.
-The way to use it is almost identical to the `bom` command except we'll be using the flag `-i`.
+The way to use it is almost identical to the `bom` command except we'll be using the flag `-i` (default `attest-cyclonedx-json` alias `attest`).

 So, if we want to verify the `busybox:latest` image we have signed in the previous example the command will look like this: